kiswa/365Photos/README.md

 # 365 Photos

-An expirement in photography, to capture one photo each day for a year.
+An experiment in photography, to capture one photo each day for a year.

 This SPA (Single Page App) gives you a responsive, mobile-friendly, website to display photos.
 The intent is that it be used to post one photo a day for a year, but it does not enforce that, so use it how you like.